ucan-wg/invocation/README.md

 ### 2.2.1 Closure

-A [closure](#3-closure) is like function application: a request to perform some action on a resource with specific inputs.
+A [closure](#3-closure) is like a deferred function application: a request to perform some action on a resource with specific inputs.

 ### 2.2.2 Receipt